 Champagne and camembert

 “Chefs at Robuchon restaurants used to get collectively at the kitchen counter for champagne and camembert after work,” stated Narita.
 “That becomes my most nonviolent second with him.
 It was a moment in which I felt a sense of achievement.”
-And Robuchon leaves greater than just recipes and inspiration in Japan – his 30-yr-old half-Japanese son now runs a wine enterprise in the southern metropolis of Fukuoka. – AFP
+And Robuchon leaves more than just recipes and inspiration in Japan – his 30-year-old half-Japanese son now runs a wine enterprise in the southern metropolis of Fukuoka. – AFP